If you were on a desert island and could take just 5 pieces of gear, what would they be?

 Can you share one music production tip?

 Let it flow!
-Music will tell you what's working in a song and what's not as it should.
+Music will tell you what's working in a song and what's not, just by listening at it with the proper attitude.

 What do you bring to a song?